 Ohio has one of the first ABLE programs in the nation.
-It's called Ohio STABLE, and it allows residents of other states as well as Ohio residents.
+It's called Ohio STABLE, and it's open to residents of other states as well as Ohio residents.

 ABLE accounts are bank accounts that allow people with special needs to save money without jeopardizing their disability benefits.
 ABLE accounts come from the federal ABLE (Achieving a Better Life Experience) Act, but they are established and managed on a state level.

-Not all states have ABLE accounts (yet), and each state will have slightly different rules and procedures for opening and using an ABLE account.
+Most states have ABLE accounts, and each state has slightly different rules and procedures for opening and using an ABLE account.
 Below is an overview of the federal rules, as well as the features specific to Ohio's ABLE program.

 When people with special needs apply for disability benefits, they must show that they do not have enough money to support themselves independently.
 Money saved in a traditional bank account counts against the ability to qualify for disability benefits.

 As a result, people with special needs are not able to build savings with the money they earn or that they receive through inheritance or gifts.
 On a day-to-day basis, this means that people with special needs must live with very little money if they want to receive government aid.

 One workaround for this issue is to use a special needs trust which provides a place to save money that can be used for the benefit of the person with special needs (without affecting eligibility for benefits).
 But special needs trusts must be controlled by a trustee—not by the person with special needs who benefits from the trust.
 Not only does this leave a person with special needs with little control over his or her finances, it also limits the person's independence.

 ABLE accounts fill this gap by giving people with special needs the opportunity to manage a modest bank account without penalty against their eligibility for SSI, Medicaid, or other government benefits.